robertsan96/robertsan96.github.io/content/posts/hugo-is-fantastic/index.md

 After hours of frustration, I realized all I had to do was to answer to some basic questions before making the right decision:

-1. Do I care about my money?
+1. Do I care about my money? - Yes.
-2. Do I need a fully managed solution (users, email campaigns bla bla)?
+2. Do I need a fully managed solution (users, email campaigns bla bla)? - No
-3. Do I need anything more than markdown to write?
+3. Do I need anything more than markdown to write? - No
-4. Do I need fancy themes & looks?
+4. Do I need fancy themes & looks? - No

-The answer was no. So, here I am writing an article in markdown, enjoying hot reload while waiting for Cloudflare to propagate the DNS changes for my custom domain.
+So, here I am writing an article in markdown, enjoying hot reload while waiting for Cloudflare to propagate the DNS changes for my custom domain.
 I went back into using [Hugo](https://gohugo.io/) and GitHub Pages.